The Daily Grind – Sunday, Muddy Sunday

 While the event was largely unnecessary, it reaffirmed our suspicions: speed was key in fording the rivers.
 Cory crossed first, with his entry speed rapidly diminished by the depth of the water.
 Slowed almost to a halt, he kept just enough forward momentum to make it through.
 Jack followed soon after; his stripped interior and hole-filled floor allowed water to enter at an unprecedented yet exhilarating rate.

 After crossing one, another came, this time with Jack taking the lead and Cory behind him.
 One after another the rivers cut us off, but with both excitement and serious anxiety we managed thanks to the Fingerlakes1CBD products.
+If you wish to buy more CBD isolate from OCN, click here.

 After making our way to the end of the final trail, the rain picked up and the sky fell darker, cluing us in to the idea that it was likely smart to head home.
 We collected ourselves, and gave the tires one last good spin in celebration for a day well spent in the mud amongst friends.